Global survey of star clusters in the Milky Way VIII. Cluster formation and evolution: Comparison to a cluster sample based on Gaia DR3

 The CFR implies that a majority of stars form as part of long-lived clusters, though a large fraction of stars become unbound from their parent cluster early in their life.
 Less than half the newly formed stellar mass remains bound past 10~Myr, and 85\% of the initial mass are lost within 100~Myr.
 The bound fraction after violent relaxation is comparatively high at 34\%.

 The model contours in the left panel of Fig.~\ref{fig:hr24_model_camf} appear to match the observed CAMF fairly well.
 Synthetic cluster samples drawn from the model contain on average $2447 \pm 41$ clusters for a total surface density of $\Sigma_{\mu > 1.6} = 257.22 \pm 0.50 \mrm{kpc}^{-2}$ above the mass limit, which appears consistent with observations within the stochastic variation.
-However, all 5000 synthetic samples have lower values of the KLD than the observed sample, indicating the presence of systematic differences between observation and model that cannot be explained by stochastic noise.
+However, all 5000 synthetic samples we drew have lower values of the KLD than the observed sample, indicating the presence of systematic differences between observation and model that cannot be explained by stochastic noise.

 One may attempt to improve this model through a better error model, improved prior constraints of the model functions, a different fit statistic, or some combination thereof.
 We refrain at this point from a more in-depth analysis of this sample on the basis of its provisional nature and our primary aim of demonstrating the use of our model and methodology.